-In March 2023, Meteorological Services of Canada requested quadrat-level plant data (species, cover, GPS coordinates) for US and Canadian sites for all years and lakes except Michigan (2011 to present).
+In September 2024, Meteorological Services of Canada requested quadrat-level plant data (species, cover, GPS coordinates) for US and Canadian sites for all years and lakes except Michigan (2011 to 2023).
 Their group will use these data to assist in the calibration of a model that predicts coastal wetland vegetation response to key physical variables (e.g., bathymetry, water depths, currents, wet-dry cycles).
 This will be used in the context of a study to assess the vulnerability of Great Lakes coastal wetlands to climate change as part of the Great Lakes Freshwater Ecosystem Initiative.
-They are also requesting to share these data with a contractor that they are hiring to develop a remote sensing classification algorithm for wetland vegetation.
+They also requested to share these data with a contractor that they are hiring to develop a remote sensing classification algorithm for wetland vegetation.